bruceravel/SCFtests/README.md

 Sometimes (FeS2, uranyl) the statistical parameters suggest best fit was found using _Feff6_.
-Sometimes (BaZrO3) _Feff8_ with self-consistency gave the smalled reduced &chi;&sup2; and R-factor.
+Sometimes (BaZrO3) _Feff8_ with self-consistency gave the smaller reduced &chi;&sup2; and R-factor.
 And sometimes (UO2) it made no difference.

-Excepting E0 parameters, the fits presented here yielded equivalent values for fitting paremeters using _Feff6_ and _Feff8_ with self-consistency.
+Excepting E0 parameters, the fits presented here yielded equivalent values for fitting parameters using _Feff6_ and _Feff8_ with self-consistency.
 Only in the case of f-electron systems &ndash; UO2 and uranyl &ndash; were the fitting results for E0 parameters more sensible with _Feff8_ and self-consistency.